2003 Afro-Asian Games: Qualification

 Qualification for the Games depended upon the performance of the countries in other major multi-sport events.
 Since these Games featured delegations from two continents, the qualification criteria for nations from the different continents was different.
 The qualification of the African nations was based on their performance in the 2003 All-Africa Games held in Abuja, Nigeria.
 The qualification for the Asian nations was based on their performance in the 2002 Asian Games held in Busan, South Korea.

 Media coverage

 Television

 The official television host broadcaster of the Afro-Asian Games was DD Sports, India's first sports channel.
-The experience gained through broadcasting these Games would prove to be extremely helpful for its parent company Doordarshan, as they broadcast the 2004 Olympic Games live and will also be telecasting the 2010 Commonwealth Games.
+The experience gained through broadcasting these Games would prove to be extremely helpful for its parent company Doordarshan, as they broadcast the 2004 Olympic Games live and would later telecast the 2010 Commonwealth Games.
 However, the schedule of the Games clashed with an ongoing Triangular Cricket Tournament, and the events were aired on DD Metro.
 Doordarshan deployed 350 personnel, 10 outdoor broadcasting vans and 86 cameras for obtaining coverage of the Games.
 Additionally, five cameras were used for the Sports news and the sidelights.